 In addition to the above requirements, international students are required to submit official scores from the Test of English as a Foreign Language (T.O.E.F.L.), and proof of financial support for the first year of study.

-The application opens each year on October 15th for Summer and Fall admission for the next calendar year.
-The deadline for submission of applications and all supporting documents is December 1st for International Applicants and December 15th for all US Applicants.
+The application opens each year on September 1st for Summer and Fall admission for the next calendar year.
+The deadline for submission of applications and all supporting documents is December 15th for all students (U.S. and International).
+Late submissions are accepted on a case by case basis.
+Please contact Robin Tucker to request a late submission exception.

 The School of Architecture does not set minimums for the G.R.E. test, but the average among our students is relatively high.
 Admission to graduate study by the School of Architecture is competitive and based upon merit as evidenced in the applicant’s previous academic performance, G.R.E. and/or T.O.E.F.L. scores, portfolio, and other supporting documentation.